 Its smaller size and reduced weight will likely make it a better choice for younger players and those who play in handheld mode exclusively.

 The Nintendo Switch Lite features a 5.5-inch display, which is down from the 6.2-inch display of the original system.
 Nintendo told The Verge, the lite version of the Switch will maintain its 720p resolution, and that its weight has been slightly reduced thanks to a more power-efficient chip layout.
 This has allowed the system to have around 30 minutes of extra battery life compared to the standard system.
+This is despite the battery being slightly smaller in the Switch Lite than it is the original system, with a smaller total mAh capacity.

 The system has ditched HD rumble and the motion camera on the Joy-Con controllers, along with the directional buttons seen on the left Joy-Con, replacing them with a traditional directional pad.